Audi R10 TDI: Engine and transmission

 Audi was not the first to campaign a diesel-powered car at the 24 Hours of Le Mans, with French brothers Jean and Jacques Delettrez being the first to field a diesel.
 They entered the 1949 24 Hours of Le Mans with a car that had bodywork by Delage and was powered by a 4.4 L inline-6 producing 70 PS.
 They retired after completing 1660 km, having run the starter motor battery dry after attempting to travel back to the pits after the car had run out of diesel.

 After retiring with valve failure in 1951, the Delettrez brothers were the last diesel-powered entrant until privateers Taurus Sports Racing entered the 2004 24 Hours of Le Mans with a Lola B2K/10 that was powered by a 4921 cc V10 TDI from a Volkswagen Touareg.
 The first success of a diesel-powered race car was a BMW 320d that won the 1998 24 Hours of Nürburgring.

-In the early 2000s head of Engine Technology at Audi Sport Ulrich Baretsky met with Automobile Club de l'Ouest officials to discuss the direction endurance racing went in the future.
+In January 2002, head of Engine Technology at Audi Sport Ulrich Baretsky sat down over a beer with Automobile Club de l'Ouest officials Daniel Poissoneaux and Daniel Perdrix in Ingolstadt to discuss the direction racing would take in the future.
 During that conversation Baretsky realised that 50% of European cars on the market were powered by diesel engines, prompting Baretsky to suggest to head of Engine Development at Audi Wolfgang Hatz the idea of a diesel-powered race car.
 Hatz supported the idea, citing how the technologies pioneered in a diesel-powered race car could be carried over into a road car, or vice versa, such as FSI technology which was being used in the R8 LMP's and Audi's road car engines.
 Wolfgang Ullrich, head of Audi Motorsport, also saw the potential in a diesel-powered race car, as the American Le Mans Series was part of Audi's competition calendar, and Audi was looking to introduce its diesel road car range to the United States.
 Ullrich wanted to change the stereotype of diesels being dirty and "oil-burners", and that he "wanted to push the sportiness of the diesel", and "the best way to do that was through motor sport [sic]."
 Then-chairman of the board of Audi AG Martin Winterkorn reiterated this during the car's presentation in Paris in 2005, saying "The Le Mans project will help our technicians to extract even more from TDI technology".